Hearing Link and coronavirus

 Our services are more needed than ever, and we’re trying our best to adapt so we can continue helping people with hearing loss and their families and friends.

 Firstly, from all of us at Hearing Link, we sincerely hope you, and those close to you, are all safe and well.
 We understand how difficult things are right now for a great number of people; physically, mentally, socially and financially.
 We are finding it difficult too.
-These are challenging times, but we are in this together as we try to navigate these unprecedented challenges.

 Helping deaf people and protecting our wonderful staff, volunteers, supporters, beneficiaries of our hearing loss services and recipients of hearing dogs, is our utmost priority, and our Hearing Link and Hearing Dogs family has really come together to navigate this unique period.
 We have calmly adapted, and we are confident we will overcome this turbulence with resilience and kindness.

 We wanted to let you know, as a supporter of Hearing Link, that we are still here to support you and your family.

 Our Helpdesk is open to answer your questions about hearing loss.
 Our volunteers are available to offer practical and emotional support for the changes and challenges you are facing as a result of your hearing.
 However, we do appreciate your patience and understanding at this time, because it may take a little longer than usual to reply.